United States v. Cotterman: Opinion en banc

-Supreme Court Appeal
+Supreme Court appeal

 A petition for Writ of Certiorari was filed with the United States Supreme Court on August 5, 2013, after several extensions of time.

 On January 13, 2014, the Court denied the petition for Certiorari.
 In March 2014, the Court denied a Petition for Rehearing filed in February 2014, letting the Ninth Circuit's decision stand, along with the reasonable suspicion standard it created.

 Criminal conviction

-On September 29, 2014, Cotterman was sentenced by Chief U.S. District Judge Raner C. Collins to serve 35 years in prison for child exploitation offenses.
-Following a trial in June 2014, Cotterman was found guilty of two counts of production of child pornography, one count of transportation of child pornography, one count of possession of child pornography, and one count of importation of obscene material.
-Cotterman's term of imprisonment will be followed by lifetime supervised release, with stringent sex offender conditions, including the condition that he register as a sex offender.
+At trial in June 2014, further investigation revealed that Cotterman sexually abused a young girl multiple times over a two-year period, beginning when she was seven years old; ICE had found photographs and videos of the abuse.

-On June 27, 2007, Cotterman was indicted by a federal Grand Jury.
-An investigation revealed that Cotterman sexually abused a young girl multiple times over a two-year period, beginning when she was seven years old.
-Photographs and videos of the abuse were discovered on Cotterman's laptop after he crossed the international border from Mexico into Arizona.
+Cotterman was found guilty of two counts of production of child pornography, one count of transportation of child pornography, one count of possession of child pornography, and one count of importation of obscene material.

-Cotterman had previously been convicted in 1992 in California of thirty-three offenses, which included two counts of use of a minor in sexual conduct, two counts of lewd and lascivious conduct upon a child, and three counts of annoy/molest a child.
+On September 29, 2014, Cotterman was sentenced by Chief U.S. District Judge Raner C. Collins to serve 35 years in prison for child exploitation offenses; after the prison term, he will have lifetime supervised release, with stringent sex offender conditions, including registration as a sex offender.